Best Graphic Novels and Manga of 2021

-The winner of the Pits Best Comic Book and Web Comic of 2021 will be announced Thursday in the usual Comic Book Chat time slot, which is 1230pm EST.
+The winner of the Pits Best Comic Book and Web Comic of 2021 were announced earlier this week.

 The Hayes Code made a comment about the best graphic novels and manga for 2021 and I let the crew at the Book Nook know that I would be posting this discussion thread.